Not all cats want to be on the internet

-She has even been featured on the Facebook page of the local vet just for coming in.
+She was once even featured on the Facebook page of the local vet.

 “Gorgeous Gabriella has a personality that matches her beauty.
 Lovely lovely girl.
 She came in for a scale and polish yesterday to keep her teeth pearly white and healthy.
 Have you got a cat with a coat like this?”

 So I started to imagine what Gabby’s own channel might look like.